 We encourage community participation to help keep Santa Fe clean, green, and beautiful!
 To get involved with any of our initiatives, please feel free to contact us.

 In July 2020, the installation of the Santa Fe entrance sign, located between N. Guadalupe St. and St. Francis Drive, was completed in partnership with the New Mexico Clean and Beautiful program funded by the New Mexico Tourism Department.
-Current efforts include landscaping around the sign.

 Another annual neighborhood litter cleanup, Toss No Mas, happens every fall and makes a visible difference in the appearance of our Santa Fe neighborhoods.
 Dates for this event coincide with the City’s Solid Waste Management Agency’s Free Landfill Days.